-Dennis will explore the work of these very influential designers who were at the heart of the cultural explosion in London during the sixties, telling the very personal story of two women who set up the business and played their part in changing the London fashion scene.
+Dennis will explore the work of these two very influential designers who were at the heart of the cultural explosion in London during the sixties, telling the very personal story of two women who set up the business and played their part in changing the London fashion scene.

 Movement Life Drawing with Vanessa | Art in the Park